thatte-idli-kaal-soup/humans/README.md

 -   [ ] Get pictures from interviewee to make poster.
 Work on the poster.
 -   [ ] Write post description
 -   [ ] Figure out hashtags (if any changes are required from the last post)

+## Ideas/Suggestions

+Some ideas and suggestions provided by various people, that we could try to incorporate in future videos.
+Ideally, our tool should incorporate these features, rather than us adding anything manually.

+-   ~~Ask for one question from each team mate.
+Ask for questions from Instagram followers.~~
+-   Play some background music.
+Finding out one music track they listen to, to get inspired, and run in the background.
+This may not work well, but even playing some instrumental soft music for all videos may be nice.
+-   ~~Make a web-page with all the videos?~~ We already have a YouTube playlist
+-   Add an ~~intro and~~ outtro slide.
+-   See if we can embed video of people playing/practicing, while they speak
+-   Put videos on TikTok? 😂